 mobile broadband experience across the city, whether they’re working at

-current Sprint 3G mobile data plans.
+Sprint 3G mobile data plans.

-Boise is among the first cities to enjoy 4G wireless connections from
+Amarillo is among the first cities to enjoy 4G wireless connections from

 Sprint, the first national carrier to test, launch and market 4G

 technology.
-Sprint 4G delivers downlink speeds which are up to 10 times
+Sprint 4G delivers downlink speeds, which are up to 10 times

 faster1 than 3G.

-educational institutions increase their capabilities, enhance
+and educational institutions increase their capabilities, enhance

 productivity and reduce costs.”